Haarlem: Museums

-Other museums are the Barrel Organ Museum Haarlem, Het Dolhuys (a museum of psychiatry), the Ten Boom Museum (a hiding place for Jews in World War II) and the Historisch Museum Haarlem, across from the Frans Hals Museum.
+Other museums include the Barrel Organ Museum Haarlem, Museum van de Geest (a museum of psychiatry), the Ten Boom Museum (a hiding place for Jews in World War II) and the Historisch Museum Haarlem, across from the Frans Hals Museum.

 Theater, film and cultural centres

 The city contains several theatres, a cinema and other cultural attractions.
-The Philharmonie is a concert hall in the centre of the city near the Grote Markt.
-Next to it is the Toneelschuur theatre, which also has some movie theatres (often referred to as the Filmschuur).
+The Philharmonie (Phil) is a concert hall in the centre of the city, near the Grote Markt.
+Next to it is the Schuur theatre, which also has some movie theatres (previously referred to as the Filmschuur).
 The Stadsschouwburg on the Wilsonsplein reopened in 2008 after a major renovation and can seat 698.

-The Cinema Palace was established in 1915 and was one of the oldest cinemas in the Netherlands.
+The Cinema Palace was established in 1915 and was one of the older cinemas in the Netherlands.
 It closed definitively on 15 January 2011.
 The Brinkmann cinema, located on the Grote Markt, closed on 1 February 2012.
-The only cinema in Haarlem is Pathé Haarlem, located in the newly built Raaks shopping mall.
-This cinema opened on 5 July 2011.
+There are currently two cinemas in Haarlem, in addition to Schuur.
+Pathé Haarlem is located in the Raaks shopping mall and opened on 5 July 2011.
+Filmkoepel is located in the former Koepelgevangenis prison and opened in 2022.

-The Patronaat is a pop music hall, one of the largest of its kind in the Netherlands.
-It is a popular night spot among many of the city's residents and others.
+The Patronaat is a pop music hall, one of the larger of its kind in the Netherlands.
+It is a popular night spot in the city.

 Festivals

-Every year in April the bloemencorso (flower parade) takes place.
+Every year in April, the bloemencorso (flower parade) takes place.
 Floats decorated with flowers drive from Noordwijk to Haarlem, where they are exhibited for one day.
 In the same month there is also a funfair organised on the Grote Markt and the Zaanenlaan in Haarlem-Noord.
-Other festivals are held on the Grote Markt as well, in particular the annual Haarlem Jazz & More (formerly known as Haarlem Jazzstad), a music festival, and Haarlem Culinair, a culinary event, as well as the biannual Haarlemse Stripdagen (Haarlem comic days).
+Other festivals are held on the Grote Markt as well, in particular the annual Haarlem Jazz & More (formerly known as Haarlem Jazzstad), a music festival; Haarlem Culinair, a culinary event; and the biannual Haarlemse Stripdagen (Haarlem comic days).

 Bevrijdingspop is a music festival to celebrate the Dutch liberation from the Nazis after World War II.
 It is held every year on 5 May, the day that the Netherlands were liberated in 1945, at the Haarlemmerhout.
-At the same location, the Haarlemmerhoutfestival is also held every year, which is a music and theatre festival.
+At the same location, the Haarlemmerhoutfestival is held every year, which is a music and theatre festival.